Doing Business in Brazil

 Other than in the cases above, which are related to irregular operations, instances of governmental interference would be rare.
 The requisition of the aircraft/engine may be ordered in the case of war, actual or imminent, or of great national emergency.

-Aircraft used for smuggling or drug trafficking may be confiscated, after due process, as provided for in Article 91, item II (a) of the Brazilian Criminal Code and article 34 of the Law of Drugs (Law 6.368/76, as amended).
+Aircraft used for smuggling or drug trafficking may be confiscated, after due process, as provided for in Article 91, item II (a) of the Brazilian Criminal Code and Article 34 of the Law of Drugs (Law 6.368/76, as amended).

-Brazilian Law further provides that an aircraft can be attached as result of a fiscal enforcement, by means the inclusion of the tax debt due by its owner in the relation of the credits of the Federal State (Fiscal Enforcement Law, article 2, paragraph 1).
+Brazilian Law further provides that an aircraft can be attached as result of a fiscal enforcement, by means the inclusion of the tax debt due by its owner in the relation of the credits of the Federal State (Fiscal Enforcement Law, Article 2, paragraph 1).

 On June 17, 2019, the Brazilian Government issued the Law No. 13,842/2019, which amended the BAC allowing 100% (one hundred percent) of the voting capital of a Brazilian airline to be held by a foreign company.
 Until then, the BAC enacted in 1986 limited the percentage of voting shares that investors could hold in Brazilian airlines up to 20% (twenty per cent).
 Such increase in the foreign investment limit in Brazilian airlines has been widely discussed since 2009.